 Finance costs increased \$6,159 thousand, or 10.8%, from \$57,066 thousand for the year ended December 31, 2018 to \$63,225 thousand for the year ended December 31, 2019.
-The increase is mainly due to an increase in interests on leases due to the application of IFRS16, due to an increase in interests in credit facilities mainly driven for the issuance cost allocated as finance expenses for the repayment of "Revolving Credit Facility" and other finance cost incurred for the process of refinancing, partially offset by a decrease in securitization expenses as result of less volume of accounts receivables assets sold in 2019 compared to 2018.
+The increase is mainly due to an increase in interests on leases due to the application of IFRS16, the recycling of deferred finance fees due to the refinancing of "Revolving Credit Facility", partially offset by a decrease in securitization expenses as result of lower volume of accounts receivables assets sold in 2019 compared to 2018.